jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 * [TensorFlow](https://github.com/tensorflow/tensorflow)
 * Git
 * Unzip
-* Dependiences for all of the above.
+* Dependencies for all of the above.
 See script for exact details.

 ## What gets changed?